AVadhyanshverma/AI-Cosmic-Observatory/README.md

-# AI-Cosmic-Observatory
+# 🌌 AI Cosmic Observatory
-An AI-powered pipeline using PyTorch to predict galaxy distances (redshift) from starlight, mapped into a live, interactive 3D universe using Pygame. 🌌
+**An AI-powered pipeline that uses deep neural networks to predict galaxy distances from starlight and maps them into a live, interactive 3D universe.**

+*Built for the 2026 "Built with Python" Hackathon!* 🚀